NEW FULL TIME FUNDRAISING POSITION!

 Join a unique agency addressing critical gaps in community services for men and boys.
 As a skilled fundraiser, here’s your chance to make transformational change across the social service sector by harness your creativity, team building skills and ability to turn complex ideas into persuasive prose.

-Director of Development at Canadian Centre for Men and Families
+Director of Development, Grant Writer and Communications Assistant, at Canadian Centre for Men and Families

-Are you looking to join a unique and growing new organization dedicated to gender equality and the health and well-being of boys, men, fathers and families?
+Are you looking to join a unique and growing new organization dedicated to gender equality with a particular emphasis on the health and well-being of boys, men, fathers and families?

 The Canadian Centre for Men and Families is Toronto’s first “men’s centre,” an open, inclusive and safe space for men’s health and social services.
 The Centre hosts programs and services such as counselling, therapy, peer support, legal assistance, meditation, fathering, and support for male victims of domestic abuse and trauma.

 The Centre is operated by the Canadian Association for Equality, a registered educational charity that supports all efforts at achieving gender equality.
 Our focus is on the status, health and well-being of boys, men and fathers, where attention, investment and support for educational and social programs are significantly underdeveloped.
-We hold public events, undertake evidence-based research, engage in public policy campaigns and host an online video series.
+In addition to our community services, we hold public events, undertake evidence-based research, engage in public policy campaigns and host an online video series.

 Location: Canadian Centre for Men and Families, 152 Carlton St. Unit 201, Toronto, ON, M4Y 2J9

 How to Apply: Email a cover letter and resume as a text, word or PDF attachment, to Executive Director Justin Trottier at firstname.lastname@example.org.